-- Pupils should be taught to: - Use technology purposefully to create, organise, store, manipulate and retrieve digital content. - Use ipads purposefully to create, organise, store, manipulate and retrieve simple films - Use technology safely and respectfully, keeping personal information private. - Identify where to go for help and support when they have concerns about content or contact on the Internet or other online technologies.
+- Use technology purposefully to create, organise, store, manipulate and retrieve digital content. - Use ipads purposefully to create, organise, store, manipulate and retrieve simple films - Use technology safely and respectfully, keeping personal information private. - Identify where to go for help and support when they have concerns about content or contact on the Internet or other online technologies.